 Still on the fence?

 If you still aren’t sure whether or not the scholarship is legitimate, try Googling the company.
-Trust your intuition – if there isn’t much about the company, it could possibly be a scam.
-If the only results about the company are for the scholarship and/or sweepstakes, it is most likely a scam.
+Trust your intuition – if there isn’t much about the company, it could possibly be that the scholarship is a scam.
+If the only results about the company are for the scholarship and/or sweepstakes, more than likely the scholarship is a scam.

 Test Your Knowledge